grandcircusco/cheatsheets/csharp/ef_console.md

 * Microsoft.EntityFrameworkCore.SqlServer
 * Microsoft.EntityFrameworkCore.Design

 *Note: If you're using an older version of .NET Core (such as 3.1), you need to specify the corresponding version when you install the packages.
 When you click on a package in the NuGet browse tab, there's a Version dropdown box from which you can make your selection.
-Otherwise the package might not install without any immediate explanation.*
+Otherwise the package might not install without any immediate explanation.
+For example, if you're using .NET 3.1, you can select the highest 3.1 version you see, such as 3.1.22.
+Note also that the Updates tab will show these packages as needing updates; Do **not** update them.*

 You can do this via NuGet inside Visual Studio or via the dotnet command as follows: